mb21/panwriter/README.md

 ## About CSS for print

-Unfortunately, still no browser fully implements the CSS specs for paged media (paged media are print or PDF).
+Unfortunately, still no browser fully implements the CSS specs for paged media (paged media are e.g. print or PDF).
 Therefore, PanWriter's preview is powered by [pagedjs](https://gitlab.pagedmedia.org/tools/pagedjs) – a collection of paged media polyfills by [pagedmedia.org](https://pagedmedia.org).
 Some background on using CSS for print:

 - [Motivating article on A List Apart](https://alistapart.com/article/building-books-with-css3)
 - [Print-CSS resources, tools](https://print-css.rocks)